Adriano (footballer, born September 1987)

-Carlos Adriano de Sousa Cruz (born 28 September 1987), commonly known as Adriano Michael Jackson, is a Brazilian professional footballer who plays as a forward for Jacuipense.
-He got his nickname due to his moonwalking goal celebrations.
+Carlos Adriano de Sousa Cruz (born 28 September 1987), commonly known as Adriano Michael Jackson, is a Brazilian former professional footballer who plays as a forward.

 Club career

+Early career

-Adriano played for many Brazilian sides; Ceará, América, Bahia, and Palmeiras.
-Especially, when he was in America-RJ, he played with his role model Romário.
-Romário came on during the 68th minute of the match between América and Artsul, replacing Adriano.
+Adriano played for many Brazilian clubs including Ceará, America-RJ, Bahia, and Palmeiras.

-In Palmeiras, he was a top scorer of the 2011 Copa do Brasil, with five goals.
+When playing for America-RJ, Adriano had 39 appearances, 17 goals, and a Campeonato Carioca Série B title.
+Adriano also gave a memorable moment to his role model Romário by being replaced with him in the 68th minute of a match against Artsul, the last match of Romário's playing career.

+Adriano scored 15 goals at 2010 Campeonato Brasileiro Série B, leading Bahia to be promoted to the Série A. When playing for Palmeiras the next year, he had scored four goals in a 5–1 Copa do Brasil win over Comercial-PI, and became joint-top scorer with five goals at the end of the tournament.

 Dalian Shide

 On 8 June 2011, Adriano transferred to Chinese Super League side Dalian Shide on a four-year deal with a reported fee of $3.8 million.
-He made his Super League debut for Dalian on 14 June 2011 in a 2–0 home victory against Chengdu Blades, coming on as a substitute for Ahn Jung-Hwan in the second half.
+He made his Super League debut for Dalian on 14 June 2011 in a 2–0 home victory against Chengdu Blades, coming on as a substitute for Ahn Jung-hwan in the second half.
 His first goal in China came on 7 August 2011, which ensured Dalian Shide a 1–1 draw against Liaoning Whowin.
 He managed to score 4 goals in 12 appearances in the 2011 league season.

-On 26 June 2012, Adriano scored five goals in the third round of the 2012 Chinese FA Cup as Dalian Shide beat League One club Yanbian Baekdu Tigers 8–0 at Jinzhou Stadium.
-He broke the Chinese FA Cup record for most goals scored in a match (the previous record was four goals, held by Wang Tao in 1998 and Mark Williams in 1999).
+On 26 June 2012, Adriano had five goals and three assists in a 8–0 Chinese FA Cup win over Yanbian Baekdu Tigers, getting involved in all eight goals of the match.
+He scored the most goals in a single Chinese FA Cup match, breaking the previous record of four goals, set by Wang Tao in 1998 and Mark Williams in 1999.

 Daejeon Citizen

-On 13 March 2014, Adriano joined South Korean side Daejeon Citizen in K League 2.
+On 13 March 2014, Adriano joined K League 2 club Daejeon Citizen.
+He brought Daejeon a K League 2 title and the promotion to the K League 1, and became the league's top goalscorer with 27 goals in 32 appearances.
+He received the K League Most Valuable Player Award at the end of the season.
+However, Daejeon excessively depended on Adriano's performances at the time, and the way was faced with a limitation at the K League 1.
+After manager Cho Jin-ho was replaced by Choi Moon-sik due to poor results early in the 2015 season, Adriano lost ground at Daejeon in the name of tactical changes.

 FC Seoul

-On 28 July 2015, Adriano joined South Korean side FC Seoul in K League 1.

-Adriano scored 35 goals in all competitions in the 2016 season, setting a new record in South Korean football history.